glamtechie/Secrets/README.md

 Required downloads to run this api:
 1. Curl (you may choose to send the requests using any other too , but you will have to write your own test commands)
+2. awk (to run test.sh)

+To test this api using test.sh, type './tesh.sh https://poojanaik.webfactional.com/secrets_app' on your terminal.

 Currently, the api is deployed on: https://poojanaik.webfactional.com/secrets_app/